-- 1) Describe any formal structures for constituent input (eg, community advisory board, alumni association, etc.).
-List members and/or officers as applicable, with their credentials and professional affiliations. (self-study document) - Describe how the school or program engages external constituents in regular assessment of the content and currency of public health curricula and their relevance to current practice and future directions. (self-study document) - 3) Describe how the program's external partners contribute to the ongoing operations of the school or program.
-At a minimum, this discussion should include community engagement in the following: - a) Development of the vision, mission, values, goals and evaluation measures - b) Development of the self-study document - c) Assessment of changing practice and research needs - d) Assessment of program graduates' ability to perform competencies in an employment setting

-- 4) Provide documentation (eg, minutes, notes, committee reports, etc.) of external contribution in at least two of the areas noted in documentation request 3. (electronic resource file) - 5) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- 1) Describe any formal structures for constituent input (e.g., community advisory board, alumni association, etc.).
+List members and/or officers as applicable, with their credentials and professional affiliations. (self-study document) - 2) Describe any other groups of external constituents (outside of formal structures mentioned above) from whom the unit regularly gathers feedback. (self-study document) - Describe how the school or program engages external constituents in regular assessment of the content and currency of public health curricula and their relevance to current practice and future directions. (self-study document) - 4) Describe how the school or program's external partners contribute to the ongoing operations of the school or program, including the development of the vision, mission, values, goals, and evaluation plan and the development of the self-study document (self-study document) - 5) Provide documentation (e.g., minutes, notes, committee reports, etc.) of external contribution in at least two of the areas noted in documentation requests 3 and 4. (electronic resource file) - 6) Summarize the findings of employers' assessments of program graduates' preparation for post-graduation destinations and explain how the information was gathered. (self-study document) - 7) Provide documentation of the method by which the school or program gathered employer feedback. (electronic resource file) - 8) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

 F2.
-Student Involvement in Community and Professional Service (SPH and PHP)
+Student Involvement in Community & Professional Service (SPH and PHP)